Lenni009/fsr_bingo/README.md

 # fsr_bingo

-A small web app that creates a bingo sheet of a collection of cards stored in a Firebase Store.
+A small web app that creates a bingo sheet of a collection of cards stored in an array in the code.

 Created for the [Fachschaftsrat Informatik und Medien](https://fsrim.htwk-leipzig.de/der-fachschaftsrat) at the HTWK Leipzig.